-- a. physical examination indicating good mental and physical health; - b. satisfactory health record, including immunizations; and - c. signature(s) of completion by a licensed, practicing physician, nurse practitioner, or physician assistant; - d. signature of the student indicating agreement with their records.
+- 1. physical examination indicating good mental and physical health; - 2. satisfactory health record, including immunizations; and - 3. signature(s) of completion by a licensed, practicing physician, nurse practitioner, or physician assistant; - signature of the student indicating agreement with their records.
 See Student Health Section, PTA Booklet, and college catalog for more details.